Miniguide: Everything you need to know about ATEX

 Do you work with equipment or installations in potentially explosive environments?

-Read along and learn more!
+Read on and learn more!

 What is ATEX?

-Explosion and ATEX logo
+Eksplosion og ATEX logo

-On the other hand, ATEX 1999/92/EC addresses the working environment and the necessary measures that workplaces must implement to protect themselves from explosion hazards.
-This involves assessing risks, drawing up safety procedures and ensuring that employees are properly trained to deal with potentially dangerous situations.
-Together, these directives ensure that both equipment and the work environment conform to the highest safety standards.
+• ATEX 1999/92/EC addresses the working environment and the necessary measures that workplaces must implement to protect themselves against the risk of explosion.
+This involves assessing risks, drawing up safety procedures and ensuring that employees are properly trained.

 The zone designations for gases include: